Pobeda Ice Island: History

 At this position, an ice island was first sighted by the United States Exploring Expedition, led by Charles Wilkes, in February 1840.
 It prevented his westward passage around the Antarctic coast, and he named it Termination Land.

 Douglas Mawson renamed the island Termination Ice Tongue when he encountered it on the 1911-13 Australasian Antarctic Expedition.
 No island was noted however at that location, when he returned during his 1929-31 BANZARE expedition.

 A Soviet Expedition came across the island in 1960 and renamed it again, this time as Pobeda Ice Island, named for Soviet victory over the Axis powers in the Great Patriotic War.
-They even established a temporary research station on the island.
+They even established a temporary research station on the island, which existed between the 9th of May and 12 August 1960.
 Pobeda disappeared sometime in the 1970s, to be replaced by a new berg that calved in 1985.
 That one also disappeared in 2003 or 2004.
 There is currently no ice island at this location.